Southern Gage History

 100 Block S 7th Street, Wymore MAP

-class as a replica of the Wymore Burlington Railroad Depot, the
+shop class as a replica of the Wymore Burlington Railroad Depot,

-to offer a glimpse into the history of what is was like working
+photographs and memorabilia to offer a glimpse into the history

 Great Plains Welsh Heritage